Table of Contents

 Prognostic factors

-- Outcome with bladder primary similar to urothelial carcinoma when treated by cystectomy (Mod Pathol 2007;20:828)
+- Other authors contend that lymphoepithelioma-like carcinoma, whether in pure or mixed form, has a similar prognosis to ordinary urothelial carcinoma when treated by cystectomy (Mod Pathol 2007;20:828)

-- Survival analysis showed no differences with conventional upper urinary tract urothelial carcinoma, as pT classification is the only significant prognostic parameter (Virchows Arch 2017;470:703)
+- Survival analysis showed no differences compared with conventional upper urinary tract urothelial carcinoma; pT classification was determined to be the only significant prognostic parameter (Virchows Arch 2017;470:703)

 Case reports